 Kodcentrum and Strawbees started collaborating together bringing STEAM and coding to life for primary and secondary school students in Sweden.
 For this, Strawbees has developed a couple of coding and robotics activities such as the ‘Crane Robot’, ‘Industry Robot’ or ‘Arm Prosthesis’ specifically designed for Kodcentrum to apply in their afterschool programs.

 Kodcentrum is a non-profit organisation which offers free introduction coding and robotic courses to kids in Sweden.
 They provide this through Kodstugor, Kodkupor, Barnhack, Lärarkodstugor and Kodboken.se.

 In 2018 Strawbees has signed a Memorandum of Understanding with United Nations adhering to the Sustainable Development Goals (SDGs) and ran several SDG workshops in Ghana, Africa and Bogotá, Colombia.
 Working with organisations such as UNIC puts Strawbees words into action communicating sustainable thinking and living through their learning tools.
 Strawbees partnership with UNIC Bogotá enables us to transform the messages into real long-lasting societal change.
 Strawbees wants to empower kids and give them the learning tools to incorporate the United Nations Sustainable Development Goals in their daily lives.

-Chalmers University of Technology Partnership
+Chalmers Industrial Technology Partnership